TheRaytracers/freecad-povray-render/doc/Realistic.md

 ## The first rendering

-You can download the chess example: [Chess FreeCAD File](Examples/Chess/Chess.FCStd).
+You can download the chess example: [Chess FreeCAD File](Examples/Chess/Chess.FCStd) or the whole bunch of all files we create in this tutorial as a zip: [Chess ZIP](Examples/Chess.zip).

 ![Chess Match in FreeCAD](Examples/Chess/FirstImage/FirstImage_FC-View.png "The view of the chess match in FreeCAD")